sergiovitale/INSAR-MONet/README.md

 > PATH=~/anaconda3/bin:$PATH

 **Installing the conda environment**
-The file ./env/insarmonet_env.yml contains the environemnt for the testing the code.
+The file ./insarmonet_env.yml contains the environemnt for the testing the code.
 You can easily installing it by command line:

-1. move to the folder './env/' and open the terminal
+1. move to the folder containing the github repository and open the terminal
 2. run the following command
  > conda env create -f insarmonet_env.yml